-Through the #GoOpen campaign, the U.S. Department of Education supports states, school districts and educators using openly licensed educational materials to transform teaching and learning.
+Through the #GoOpen initiative, the U.S. Department of Education supports States, districts and educators using openly licensed educational materials to transform teaching and learning.

 What it means to #GoOpen